engin100/980/labs/lab-7.md

 ## Participation

 Working at a computer often can become a one person deal.
-It is important to avoid this during this lab.
+It is important to avoid this during the lab.
 Our goal is for all students in this course learn the basics of Altium.
 When you are working on your PCBs, have at least one person spotting the person at the computer.
 This will help you share the work that goes into creating the PCB and eliminate mistakes that can render your finished product useless.
 It is important that no team member works alone, even during office hours.

 ## Lab Timeline